ChalmersGU-data-structure-courses/dsabook/src/markdown/12-graphs/51-implementation.md

         weight: Float = 1.0   // weight, defaults to 1.0

 Nearly every graph algorithm presented in this chapter will require visits to all neighbours of a given vertex.
-The `outgoingEdges` method returns a collection containing the edges that originate in the given vertex.
+The `outgoingEdges` operation returns a collection containing the edges that originate in the given vertex.
 To get the neighbours you can simply call `e.end` for each outgoing edge `e`.
 The following lines appear in many graph algorithms: